PORT OF KOBE JAPAN INVITATION

 2010

-Hanshin Port selected as a Strategic Port for International Container Ships.
+Hanshin Port was selected as a Strategic Port for International Container Ships.

 2014

-Kobe-Osaka International Port Corporation, the first port management company in Japan, is established.
+Kobe-Osaka International Port Corporation, the first port management company in Japan, was established.

 2017

-Various commemorative events held to mark the 150th anniversary of the opening of the Port of Kobe.
+Commemorative events were held to celebrate the 150th anniversary of the opening of the Port of Kobe.

 CRUISE SHIP